AIRI-Institute/Cross_Transfer_Learning/README.md

 # Response to Review #1:

 # Response to Review #2:
+Thank you for recognizing the novelties and advantages of our method.

+__Question A: Data sampling for fine-tuning__
+We conducted the model's fine-tuning on randomized data from various corpora.
+The objective was to tailor the model to perform well in high-resource languages, and generalization across multiple data sources is not our primary goal.
+Regarding evaluation, we assess the model performance of low-resource languages parsed from multiple corpora, as we said in Section 4.2.

+__Question B: Early stopping and data in validation step__

+As mentioned in Section 4.2, we incorporated data from high-resource languages to compute the validation loss.
+Indeed, the number of training steps has a significant influence on the transferability of the model.
+Regarding the early stopping, we saved checkpoints every 5% of the epoch and selected the best checkpoint based on the validation performance.
+Furthermore, we observed that prolonged training of the model could potentially cause overfitting to high-resource language and should be closely monitored to prevent it.
+We would be happy to include these valuable findings in the revision.

 # Response to Review #3:
 Thank you for your comments and interesting questions.